outreach-csit/falling-ball-public/README.md

 If you're using VS Code, you can hover over the function name to see what inputs it takes.
 Or you can search online—typing something like “pygame draw circle” into your browser will often give you clear documentation and examples.
 You can also use the interactive Python shell to explore help functions if you're comfortable doing so.

+> **QUESTION**: what would happen if we swap the instructions, and we first draw the ball and then fill the background?
+Try it!

 ### Step 2: Move the ball higher up

 Time to do implement some of _our_ changes!